The wrath of the Lamb

 • You may even have perspective and options in your life.

-Let me tell you: For most people in most of history at least one of them was known to them, e.g., slavery is not a phenomenon of the past but is rising, and behind all this are people who cause it directly or indirectly.
+Let me tell you this: throughout history most people have been familiar with at least one of these things.
+For example, slavery is not a phenomenon of the past but is on the rise, and behind this evil practice are people (and not abstract powers) who cause it directly or indirectly.

-And God acting on behalf of the suffering gives justification.
+So, God acting on behalf of the suffering gives justificatio to his actions.

 We are responsible for the suffering we cause others.
-Our wickedness is not just wiped away by a single prayer.
+The consequences of our wickedness is not just wiped away by a single prayer.
 God wants our hearts of stone to change.

 Sources